-With live music festivals being on hold, back in the early days of lockdown we did a Q&A with Andy Rea, co-founder and organiser of 2000 Trees Festival, about what it takes to set up and run an award winning event.
+Yet some of the smaller festivals have survived and indeed are flourishing.
+One such is 2,000 Trees set in the heart of the Gloucestershire countryside.
+Not long after the height of the epidemic AWTY spoke to Andy Rea, co-founder and organiser of 2000 Trees Festival, about how they survived and what it takes to set up and run an award winning event.

 How did you manage to find a decent site?

 “We picked Gloucestershire as there weren’t any events that were doing anything similar to what we wanted.
 I wrote a letter and sent it to 150 farmers, pitching our idea, thinking people might jump at the chance.
 We had 8 replies some of which were just saying no. Then we found Upcote Farm.
 We were delighted with the site and it has been our home from the start.
 Since then we have been amazed how generous the family that live there have been, with their time, enthusiasm, and support for us.
 It’s been wonderful!”

 Apart from Covid what’s the worst thing that’s happened at Trees…